-The Marathon March is a marathon-length walk from Selhurst Park to Trafalgar Square that brings together Palace fans, legends and supporters.
-The social event is open to anyone, and is non-competitive, where the primary aim is to raise money for Palace for Life Foundation.
-All participants are asked to register for £25 and commit to raising a minimum of £300 each in sponsorship and all those that do will see their name printed in the Palace matchday programme and on the Palace for Life roll of honour on their website.
+All participants are asked to register for £25 (£20 for half route, £10 under 18s) and commit to raising a minimum of £300 each in sponsorship.
+All that do will see their name printed in the Palace matchday programme and on the Palace for Life roll of honour on the website.
+In 2020 if you wish to fundraise as a family or a group we will ask you to commit to the below pledges:

 Sara started playing football at a Wildcats session, and now plays for Crystal PalaceRead Sara's Story